CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 Router Advertisment is on by default.
 You can configure these optional settings:

-- Allow consecutive Router Advertisement packets to transmit more frequently than every 3 seconds (fast retransmit).
+- Allow consecutive Router Advertisement packets to transmit more frequently than every three seconds (fast retransmit).
 You can set this parameter to `on` or `off`.
 The default setting is `on`.
 - Set the hop limit value advertised in a Router Advertisement message.
 You can set a value between 0 and 255.
 The default value is 64.
 - Set the interval between unsolicited multicast router advertisements from the interface.
 You can set a value between 70 and 180000 seconds.
 The default value is 600000 miliseconds.
 - Set the maximum amount of time that you want Router Advertisement messages to exist on the route.
 You can set a value between 0 and 9000 seconds.
 The default value is 1800.
-- Allow a dynamic host to use a managed (stateful) protocol for address autoconfiguration in addition to any addresses autoconfigured using stateless address autoconfiguration (managed configuration).
+- Allow a dynamic host to use either a managed (stateful) protocol or a stateless protocol to configure addresses automatically (managed configuration).
 Set this parameter to `on` or `off`.
 By default, this parameter is not set.
-- Allow a dynamic host to use a managed (stateful) protocol for autoconfiguration information other than addresses.
+- Allow a dynamic host to use a managed (stateful) protocol to configure information other than addresses automatically.
 Set this parameter to `on` or `off`.
 By default, this parameter is not set.
-- Set the amount of time that an IPv6 node is considered reachable.
+- Set the amount of time that an IPv6 node is reachable.
 You can set a value between 0 and 3600000 milliseconds.
 The default value is 0.
-- Set the amount of time between neighbor solicitation message retransmission.
+- Set the interval at which neighbor solicitation messages retransmit.
 You can set a value between 0 and 4294967295 milliseconds.
 The default value is 0.
 - Allow hosts to use router preference to select the default router.
 You can set a value of high, medium, or low.
 The default value is medium.

 The following command example sets:
 - The Router Advertisement interval to 600000 milliseconds.
 - The router preference to high.
 - The amount of time that an IPv6 node is considered reachable to 3600000.
-- The amount of time between neighbor solicitation message retransmission to 4294967295.
+- The interval at which neighbor solicitation messages retransmit to 4294967295.
-- The hop limit value advertised in a Router Advertisement message to 100.
+- The hop limit value in the Router Advertisement message to 100.
-- The maximum amount of time that the Router Advertisement messages exist on the route to 4000.
+- The maximum amount of time that Router Advertisement messages exist on the route to 4000.

 {{< tabs "TabID179 ">}}
 {{< tab "NVUE Commands ">}}